How to remove crescent moon on iPhone: situations & solutions

 Even the most experienced iPhone users sometimes are unaware of the meaning of the half-moon icon appearing on the screen of their iPhones.

-This can only indicate that either the DND feature is activated, or if the symbol is seen next to a text message, that notifications for this particular conversation have been muted.
+This can only indicate that either the DND feature is activated, or if the symbol crescent moon next to the iPhone text messages is seen, that notifications for this particular conversation have been muted.

-You will know you have the Do Not Disturb feature activated if you see a half-moon or crescent-moon icon on your iPhone’s Status Bar.
-This mode applies to your entire iPhone, whereas a symbol near a text chat means only this specific conversation is put on mute.
-There will be no alerts or notifications for you while you are in this mode.
+You will know you have the Do Not Disturb feature activated (or hide alerts)if you see a half-moon or crescent-moon icon on your iPhone’s Status Bar.
+This mode applies to your entire iPhone, whereas a symbol near an iPhone text message conversations chat means only this specific conversation is put on mute.
+There will be no notifications or other alerts for you while you are in this mode.

 Depending on which one of these situations reflects yours, there are different ways to get rid of this icon.
 And, thankfully, they are quite simple and can be done in a matter of seconds.
 We hope that this article has helped you to do so!